 A caring member of our community

-Each year, the hospital provides leadership, clinical, educational, monetary and volunteer support to many worthwhile organizations and community programs throughout the Kansas City area.
-These include hospital-wide initiatives and grass-roots efforts by departments and individual employees.
+Each year, the health system provides leadership, clinical, educational, monetary and volunteer support to many worthwhile organizations and community programs throughout the Kansas City area.
+These include health system-wide initiatives and grass-roots efforts by departments and individual employees.
 Some of the programs include: